davidgranstrom/git-presentation/git.md

 ## git log

-Let's take a look at our commit history so far!
+Let's take a look at our commit history so far

 ```
 $ git log